dfgitn4j/bloom-dynamic-cond-search/README.md

 ### Enhancing the movies database

+1. Have a movies database created by either running `:play movies` gist in the Neo4j Browser, or run "_0_1_creatMovieDB.cypher_"
-run the Cypher in "_0_2_enhanceMovie.cypher_" if you want to run the multi-label search phrase, then after you've created the movies database (you do).
+1. Run the Cypher in "_0_2_enhanceMovie.cypher_" if you want to run the multi-label search phrase, after you've created the movies database (you do).

 ### Import Bloom perspective that includes the above search phrases into Bloom